joejcollins/joejcollins.github.io/_posts/2017-11-30-Github-Pages-On-Amazon-C9.md

 ---
 layout: post
-title: Setting up your GitHub Pages site locally with Jekyll
 ---

 Install Ruby etc... on my laptop.
 No thanks.
 I like to keep it clean and tidy.